akostrik/stage_telegram_python/README.md

 The application could not read [this channel](https://t.me/generallsvr).

 ## The limitations related to Vue
-Vue supports web browsers compatible with ECMAScript 5
+Vue supports web browsers compatible with ECMAScript 5.

 ## Conceptual limitations
-The learning and the choice of the characteristics are founded on a human subjective opinion, there's always a margin of error.
+The learning and the choice of the characteristics are founded on a human subjective opinion, where there's a margin of error.

 The application may help to the malefactors to adjust propagandistic messages to make them pass unnoticed.